What does Web 2.0 mean in the context of SEO?

 Web 2.0 is a term that describes a variety of interactive page types of the Internet.
 This term appeared in 2004-2005 and is also called "social web".
 Basically, it represents the second generation of development of websites that facilitate communication, provide services and secure information, and ensure collaboration on the Internet.
 The inventor and promoter of this term is Tim O'Reilly.

 Web 2.0 appeared as a successor to Web 1.0, which is the first generation of the web.
 At that time all websites were static pages (HTML + CSS) due to the limited technologies.
-Later, pages based on CMS (Content Management System), forums, blogs, etc. will appear.
+Later, pages will appear that are based on CMS (Content Management System) based, forums, blogs, etc.

 Features of a "web two-zero